eweik/GlobalSignificanceSearch/README.md

 ## Usage

 The `run/` directory contains all necessary bash scripts to execute the workflow locally or on the HTCondor cluster.
-But run code from the `GlobalSignificanceSearch` directory, not the `run` directory.
+*Important: Run all scripts from the main `GlobalSignificanceSearch` directory, not from within the `run` directory.*

 ### 1. Extracting Empirical Copula and Masses
 Before generating toys using the Copula method, the rank-order matrix must be extracted from the ATLAS ROOT ntuple.